asorge29/student_tracker/README.md

 ## Purpose

-Built this to learn the basics
+Built this to learn the basics of MySQL and its integration with python for a software development certification.